 For years, I thought I knew unequivocally what my skin type was: extremely oily.
 I tried every trick in the book to mattify my skin and keep the oil under control, using product after product designed to completely strip my skin of all excess oil and tame the slick.
-But my skin was never happy, and despite thinking I was doing the right thing it continued to play up – becoming flaky and crepe-papery alongside the oil.
+But my skin was never happy, and despite thinking I was doing the right thing it continued to play up becoming flaky and crepe-papery too.

 That’s when I learnt that it was possible to have both oily and dehydrated skin at the same time, which came as a huge surprise yet described the problems I was having exactly.

 As soon as I realised what was really going on with my skin I was able to care for it much more efficiently, so I thought I’d share with you the products I’m using – especially now as the weather becomes colder and harsher – to keep everything balanced.
 I’ve also popped in some information about dehydrated skin and how you can tell if it is happening to you.

 What You Need To Know About Dehydrated Oily Skin

 Firstly, your skin can be dehydrated whatever ‘type’ it is: oily skin is just as likely to become dehydrated as dry skin.
 It’s almost like a secondary classification; whilst your skin ‘type’ (dry / oily / combination etc) is a permanent fixture, the dehydrated aspect is usually a more temporary state but you can be more prone to it than others.